 [END EXHIBIT]

 There are 12 data points, so the median is halfway between the sixth and seventh ranked data points.
 Therefore, the median is not included in the lower and upper data sets because it is not an actual value in the data.
-The lower fourth is halfway between the 6 data points with lowest ranks; it is between the third- and fourth-ranked data points and has a value of ˗6.
+The lower fourth is halfway between the 6 data points with lowest ranks; it is between the third- and fourth-ranked data points and has a value of −6.
 The upper data set is the points ranked 7 through 12.
 The median of this data set is halfway in between the ninth- and tenth-ranked data items.
 It is 23.5.
 The fourth spread is 29.5.
-The UCL is 23.5 + 1.5 × 29.5 = 67.75, and the LCL is -6 − 1.5 × 29.5 = -50.25.
+The UCL is 23.5 + 1.5 × 29.5 = 67.75, and the LCL is −6 − 1.5 × 29.5 = −50.25.
 Exhibit 9.12 shows the associated control chart.
 The chart shows that all months are within the control limits, except for the month of March.
 In March, expenditures exceeded the budgeted amount, and the deviation was not random but marked a pattern distinct from previous periods.

 [INSERT EXHIBIT; render in gray scale.
 Eliminate gray background (make transparent).
 Make upper red line dashes, and label it UCL.
 Make lower red line dots and label it LCL.
 Make blue line solid black.
 Replace hyphens before negative numbers with actual minus signs.
 Make axis labels and numbers rom, not bold.]

-Exhibit 9.12 Tukey Chart for Budget Information (in 1000 of dollars)
+Exhibit 9.12 Tukey Chart for Budget Information (in $1,000)

 [END EXHIBIT]

 In interpreting a control chart, we rely on the source of the control limits to clarify what is the reference point.
 If control limits are derived from historical patterns, we compare the date to historical patterns.
-If control limits were calculated from expected patterns (e.g. risk-adjusted patterns), the comparison group is the pattern expected from patients’ risks.
+If control limits were calculated from expected patterns (e.g., risk-adjusted patterns), the comparison group is the pattern expected from patients’ risks.
 We always refer to a specific comparator.
 Exhibit 9.12 compares observed expenditures to budgeted amounts.
 The reference is not historical patterns but expected observations, as set by the budget.

 [H1] Comparison of Tukey and Other Charts

-There are many different types of charts that can be used to track healthcare data.
+Many different types of charts can be used to track healthcare data.
 P-charts are useful for analysis of mortality data but assume large number of observations per period.
 X-bar charts are useful for analysis of satisfaction ratings but assume normal data and multiple observations per period.
 When there is only one observation per period, three charts can be used to present data: XmR, Tukey, and time-between charts.
 Time-between control charts are for dichotomous events that occur once per period.
 Both XmR and Tukey charts assume a continuous measure.
 XmR charts were previously explained in chapter 6.
 The following section explains why displaying data with Tukey charts can be preferable to commonly used XmR charts.